George Jones Sings White Lightning and Other Favorites

 White Lightning and Other Favorites is a studio album released by George Jones on May 26, 1959.
 Its title track "White Lightning" was a #1 Country hit in 1959.

 The album is one of the most favorably regarded albums that Jones released in the 1950s.
 The album charted well, and was one of the most popular country albums of 1959.
 It also contained some of Jones' first collaborations.
 "I'm With the Wrong One" was his second collaboration, recorded in 1956 (the oldest song included on the LP) as a duet with Jennette Hicks.
 "Flame in My Heart" was his third collaboration, recorded as a duet with Virginia Spurlock and released as a single in 1957.
+"Wandering Soul" and "Jesus Wants Me" had been previoulsy released on his January 1959 album Country Church Time.

 Composition and recording

-Side One Tracks
+Side one tracks

 In 1957, Jones signed to Mercury Records and began recording with them in Nashville, leaving the old Starday studio in Houston.
 White Lightning and Other Favorites was released on May 28, 1959, as a two-sided 33rpm LP.
 Both sides listed a collaboration and both ended in a Southern-Gospel tune.
 The oldest song included on the album was recorded at one of his last recording sessions with Starday Records in August 1956 titled: "I'm With the Wrong One," written by Jones.